Andrettin/Wyrmsun/readme.txt

 * Units
 - Workers can now build roads, which increase movement speed by 25% (road graphics by Jinn).
 Roads require Masonry.
+- The Surghan Mercenary portraits are now used for Axefighters, Steelclads and Stonelords hired from the Surghan Mercenaries faction.
+Dwarven custom heroes can now be a Surghan Axefighter.

 * Upgrades
 - The buttons for upgrades that have already been researched now show up, grayed.